SameerShiekh77/Python-Problems-Solution/README.md

 ### Question 26
 26. Write a Python program to remove and print every third number from a list of numbers until the list becomes empty.

+### Question 27
+27. Write a Python program to calculate the length of a string

+### Question 28
+28. Write a Python program to count the number of characters (character frequency) in a string

+### Question 29
+29. Write a Python program to get a string made of the first 2 and the last 2 chars from a given a string.
+If the string length is less than 2, return instead of the empty string.

+### Question 30
+30. Write a Python program to get a string from a given string where all occurrences of its first char have been changed to '$', except the first char itself.